OHV Riding & Camping

 PLEASE HELP KEEP YOUR PUBLIC LANDS HEALTHY, PRODUCTIVE, AND BEAUTIFUL

-With the low precipitation and snow levels so far in winter 2020-2021, Off-Highway Vehicle enthusiasts have been utilizing the Tahoe National Forest in uncharacteristically high numbers for this time of year.
+Off-Highway Vehicle enthusiasts have been utilizing the Tahoe National Forest in uncharacteristically high numbers.
 Unfortunately, resource damage occurring.
 Pease remember the following:

 - Routes free from snow may be passable in the morning but thaw as the day progresses.
 You will get stuck and/or damage your public roads for future use.